run-llama/llama-hub/llama_hub/lilac_reader/README.md

 index = GPTVectorStoreIndex.from_documents(documents)

-index.query("How are ImagNet labels validated?")
+index.query("How are ImageNet labels validated?")
 ```

 This loader is designed to be used as a way to load data into [GPT Index](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) and/or subsequently used in a [LangChain](https://github.com/hwchase17/langchain) Agent.